eqmvii/rumbl-tutorial/README.md

 # IMPORTANT NOTE: USE PHOENIX NOT PHX WHENEVER POSSIBLE

-phoenix is 1.3 style directory, phoenix is 1.2 style.
+phoenix is 1.3 style directory, phoenix is 1.2 style

 ### usage: